0xToxey/ToxeyChat/README.md

 ## Quick start

 - Open "MyChat" folder and download the exe files.
-- To run the server from VS make sure that the config.txt is in the sln.
+- To run the server with VS make sure that the config.txt is in the sln files.

 ## Status